maridonkers/fulcro-bulma/docs/intro.md

 A fulcro.ui.bootstrap3 inspired Clojure library for Bulma, to be used with Fulcro.

-## Github

-The source code to this project can be found on Github: [Fulcro-Bulma](https://github.com/maridonkers/fulcro-bulma)

-## Usage

-In your project.clj use the following dependency:

-`[org.photonsphere/fulcro.ui.bulma "0.1.1"]`

 ## Examples

 Taken and adapted from the Fulcro [Template Project](https://github.com/fulcrologic/fulcro-template).